Repaying your bounce back loan

 This is in addition to the government covering the costs of interest for the first year of the loan.

-What if I can’t pay it back?
+What if I can’t pay my loan back?

 While it is hoped that these schemes will enable businesses to survive through this difficult time, unfortunately some businesses won’t survive or be in a position to repay debts.